MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Remove-AzureRemoteAppUserDisk.md

 # Remove-AzureRemoteAppUserDisk

 ## SYNOPSIS
-Removes the user disk of a user from an azure_2 RemoteApp collection.
+Removes the user disk of a user from an Azure RemoteApp collection.

 ## SYNTAX